SupaxInc/data-structure-and-algorithms/README.md

     - Time Complexity: O(26 + 26 log 26)
     - Space Complexity: O(n)

-    **Solution:** using a max heap for managing task frequencies and a cooldown queue, ensuring tasks are executed with a minimum interval **`n`**, and calculates the total execution time by dynamically adjusting tasks' availability based on cooldown requirements.
+    **Solution:** Using a max heap for managing task frequencies and a cooldown queue, ensuring tasks are executed with a minimum interval **`n`**, and calculates the total execution time by dynamically adjusting tasks' availability based on cooldown requirements.

+    Use the most frequent task to be processed first and fill in between other tasks to prevent high amount of idle times.

     **Unique uses:**